wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 directly should also work), then the state transits to the one in `state2`, and the `Inv` completes by calling `sendResponseDown()` to send a `AckInv` to the lower level, plus cleaning up the MSHR entry, if any, and schedule the next entry with `cleanUpAfterRequest()`.

+##### handleForceInv()

+Method `handleForceInv()` handles forced invalidation, in which case the contents of dirty blocks are also lost.
+This method may be called on blocks with any state except `SB_Inv` (because `SB_Inv` can only be caused by external events, which will not race with each other), and thus handles significantly more cases than the previous ones.
+The logic of the function, however, is similar to the one in `handleInv()`, due to the handling of concurrent invalidations.